 Test at primary school

 The file eindtoets.csv contains the scores of students at the test they took at the end of primary education.
 Schools can take several tests.
 This file only contains the version by CITO.
-Furthermore we only have this information for a part of Limburg.
-Therefore there are substantially fewer observation than we have in the Five Points Test.
-The main score students get ranges from 500 to 550.
-There are also three subscores for language (8000), match (8001) and knowledge about the world (wereldorientatie) (8002), with both the number and percentage of right answers.
+Furthermore, we only have this information for a part of Limburg.
+Therefore, there are substantially fewer observation than we have in the Five Points Test.
+The main score, which is calculated as a weighed combination of the subscores, ranges from 500 to 550 for students.
+There are also scores for three subscales: i.e., for language (8000), match (8001), and knowledge about the world (wereldorientatie) (8002), with both the number and percentage of right answers.